lucic71/Licenta2022/Notes.markdown

 		- limitations of our work (does this mean that we need to specify what was not enough in our approach? technically or academically?)
+		- we need to discuss the relationship between evaluation and results
 		- what do the results mean? what is worth discussing from our approach and results?
 		- what are some aspects from software engineering that relate